Photo by Heather Mull

-Sherrie Flick published her debut novel Reconsidering Happiness with Bison Books, University of Nebraska Press as part of their Flyover Fiction series in 2009.
+Sherrie published her debut novel Reconsidering Happiness with Bison Books, University of Nebraska Press as part of their Flyover Fiction series in 2009.
 Chuck Kinder called it “A big beautiful Buick of a book.”
 She is also author of the award-winning flash fiction chapbook I Call This Flirting (Flume, 2004).
 John McNally warned, “These are late-night stories, told after midnight, a femme fatale whispering sad and unraveled and lusty tales into your ear.”

-An array of anthologies include her stories: Hair Lit Vol 1 (Orange Alert Press, 2012), Keeping the Wolves at Bay (Autumn House, 2010), Sudden Fiction (Norton, 2007), Flash Fiction Forward (Norton, 2006), Sudden Stories: The Mammoth Book of Minuscule Fiction (MAMMOTH, 2003), and You Have Time for This (Ooligan, 2007).
+Her stories are included in many anthologies, including: Flash Fiction Funny (Blue Light Press, 2013), Hair Lit Vol 1 (Orange Alert Press, 2012), Keeping the Wolves at Bay (Autumn House, 2010), Sudden Fiction (Norton, 2007), Flash Fiction Forward (Norton, 2006), Sudden Stories: The Mammoth Book of Minuscule Fiction (MAMMOTH, 2003), and You Have Time for This (Ooligan, 2007).
 Her essay “Flash in a Pan” appears in The Rose Metal Press Field Guide to Writing Flash Fiction, 2009.

 Over the years, Sherrie has led interdisciplinary writing workshops in many arts institutions, including Carnegie Museum of Art and Silver Eye Center for Photography.
-She often helps curate literary programs in alternative settings, such as the annual Wood-Fired Words with UnSmoke Art Space in Braddock, Pa. and recently as part of Jill Larson’s Mean Girls exhibition at Space Gallery in Pittsburgh.
+She often helps curate literary programs in alternative settings, such as Wood-Fired Words with UnSmoke Art Space in Braddock, Pa. and as part of Jill Larson’s Mean Girls exhibition at Space Gallery in Pittsburgh.